sourcegraph/about/content/blogposts/2022/shift-left-wtf-does-it-mean.md

   source={{webm: 'blog/shift-left/10-code-reviews', mp4: 'blog/shift-left/10-code-reviews'}}
   loop={true}
-  title="Find references in code reviews" caption="Use go-to-definition and find references to conduct code reviews that are both thorough and efficient."
+  title="Find references in code reviews" caption="Use go-to-definition and find references to conduct code reviews that are both thorough and efficient." showCaption={true}
 />
-<figcaption>Use go-to-definition and find references to conduct code reviews that are both thorough and efficient.</figcaption>

 Another trick is to break up a large changeset into smaller changesets that don't change the behavior of the system until the very last one (e.g., using feature flags).
 These smaller changes can be more easily reviewed and validated.